FreeCAD/FreeCAD-library/README.md

 on this FreeCAD forum thread: https://sourceforge.net/apps/phpbb/free-cad/viewtopic.php?f=19&t=4205

 Each Part should be correctly named, and placed into subdirectories by family or type.
-They should also be available in both .FcStd and .stp formats, and optionally in .stp format (because github lets you visualize them).
+They should also be available in both .FcStd and .stp formats, and optionally in .stl format (because github lets you visualize them).
 They should also be as simple as possible, and parametric so users can easily change their dimensions.